mxcube/video-streamer/README.md

 # video-streamer
 Video streamer to be used with MXCuBE.
-The streamer currently suports streaming from Tango (Lima) devices but can be extened to used with other camera solutons.
+The streamer currently suports streaming from Tango (Lima) devices but can be extened to used with other camera solutons aswell.
 The output streams are either MJPEG or MPEG1.

 ![Screenshot from 2023-03-03 14-36-02](https://user-images.githubusercontent.com/4331447/222733892-c7d3af26-26ca-4a3c-b9f4-ab56fc91e390.png)